File Structure and Concepts

 Developer portal themes

-The Developer Portal uses themes for customising the live portal.
-We provide an out of the box theme that is using our own branding, it’s called the ‘default’ theme.
-You are welcome to use it and modify it for your needs, yet if you want to start with a blank page, you can also create a completely new theme.
+The Developer Portal uses themes for customizing the live portal.
+We provide a perfect theme that is using our own branding.
+It’s called the ‘default’ theme.
+You are welcome to use it and modify it for your needs.
+If you want to start with a blank page, you can also create a completely new theme.

-The following page explains how they are structured and the main concepts.
-We recommend you read this if you are creating your own theme, or making extensive changes to the ones we provide.
+The following page explains how they are structured and their main concepts.
+We recommend you to read this if you are creating your own theme, or making extensive changes to the ones we provide.

 Theming